pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_opt_method_call_simple.md

 - (todo) objects in isFree check
-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: b.c
+- (todo) - at least one of the frfr args was not isFree, bailing

 ## Globals